QuentinRougemont/LDhat_workflow/Readme.md

 `02-scripts/graham_cedar/05.rhomap_parallel_NC_arg.sh`

-to match your cluster requirement end run the script
+to match your cluster requirement and run the script

 ## Generating a lookup table